SenseiBaez/MiguelBaez.github.io/README.md

 ```

 ### <pre align="center">Final Design </pre>
-Here is the final version of the code of one of the student playlist looks liek with the implementation of the HashMap as well as what the GUI looks like.
+Here is the final version of the code of one of the student playlist looks like with the implementation of the HashMap as well as what the GUI looks like.
 ```